Jamessihang/Techscrum-Jenkins-Server-Terraform/README.md

 # Copy all the content in docker-compose.yml

-# Save the file :wq!
+# Save the file :wq

 # Execute the compose file with command
 sudo docker-compose up